amicuchu/NintendoClientsWiki/Data-Store-Protocol-(SMM).md

 ## [[NEX Protocols]] > [Data Store (0x73)](Data-Store-Protocol) > SMM

 This page describes the methods that are only seen in Super Mario Maker.
+The protocol has been renamed from `DataStoreProtocol` to `DataStoreCustomProtocol`.

 | Method ID | Method Name |
 | --- | --- |